 Specialist Talks

-Climate Friendly Gardening with Andre Tranquilini
+Climate Friendly Gardening With Andrew Tranquiline

 On a wet and windy evening in June, the Village Hall was packed to capacity with enthusiastic gardeners from Sonning Common for an insightful talk by André Tranquilini.
 As the Estate Manager of Waltham Place, a Market Gardener, Biodynamic Farmer, and Gardening Expert, André shared invaluable insights on sustainable gardening practices, offering practical advice to enhance soil health, boost plant growth, and address the challenges posed by climate change.
 Here are some key takeaways from the event: